 Return to Campus

 In-person meetings may resume effective immediately.
-Prior to the August 13th date by which all faculty and staff are required to be fully vaccinated, we encourage you to meet virtually when possible and efficient.
 When meeting in-person, non-vaccinated individuals will be required to observe COVID safety protocols (masks, social distancing).
 Vaccinated individuals may participate without masks or social distancing.

 Unless conditions change significantly, we expect to return to normal operations with regard to in-person meetings in the fall.
 Those needing to book spaces or who would like to serve food at meetings should continue to do so through BC’s Event Management team.
 Note that the availability of classroom spaces for the fall booking may not be released until the late summer.